We want to talk to you about what webchat can do for retail and how it can be used to craft an amazing shopping experience.

 But first, some stats.

-According to the National Retail Federation’s 2017 Omnichannel Retail Index, customer demand for live chat has grown to such an extent that 54% of retailers identified in the index now offer the communication channel on their websites.
+According to the National Retail Federation’s 2017 Omnichannel Retail Index, customer demand for live chat has grown to such an extent that 54% of retailers identified in the index now offer live online chat as a communication channel on their websites.

 Why?
 Because their customers can’t get enough of it.

 When you’re browsing in a brick and mortar store there is usually a nametagged sales assistant nearby to help find that bright-green combat boot in the right size or check up on a price.

 Webchat fulfils this role online.
 Not only can you help your customer along their shopping journey, you have the opportunity to upsell them along the way.

 Research company Forrester recently published a case study, Wells Fargo Proves The Business Case For Online Chat, which claims that 44% of online shoppers believe having questions answered by a customer support live agent in the middle of their online purchase is one of the most important features a website can offer.

 How to do webchat right